 If your home has a garage, simple.
 Park your car inside while your contractor’s crew completes the installation.
 But if your home does not have a garage or you are unable to park in it, temporarily move your car away from the construction site.
 This not only protects your car, but it also frees up driveway space for your siding crew and any materials they might need (like a dumpster to remove old siding).

 Trim trees and shrubs in close proximity to your siding.
 Your installation crew will require adequate space to remove and install the boards.
 You can help prevent damage to your landscaping with proper maintenance.
 Consider covering other plants that are close to the house, like flower bushes or vegetable gardens, to keep them from damage caused by the work’s airborne particles.
 (Only cover them on the actual install day so as not to kill them due to lack of sunlight.)

 Decor and furniture should be removed from the walls adjacent to the construction site.
 Demo, installation, nailing, and the all-around commotion can jostle your home, resulting in broken furnishings.

 If you have any questions about your installation or what you might be missing for the start date, contact your contractor.
 Effective communication will be key to a smooth process and achieving beautiful and protective siding.

 Having your siding replaced does not have to be stressful or overly time-consuming.
 With the right contractor spearheading the process and the proper preparation on your part as a homeowner, you can get a smooth installation with as little discomfort to your life as possible.

-Our Smart Exteriors team is always vigilant, providing both a seamless installation but also keeping our eyes open for potential problems.
+Our Smart Exteriors team is always vigilant, providing both a seamless installation any time of year but also keeping our eyes open for potential problems.
 We treat your home like our own and make sure to clean up after we are done.

 So if you’re ready for beautiful new siding, contact Smart Exteriors today for your siding installation.